-Dr. Isabela Varela is currently the Director of the International Students and Scholars Office in the Office of International Programs.
-She is a licensed Greek tour guide, an expert on Greek archeological sites and both ancient Greek and Byzantine art and culture.
+Dr. Isabela Varela is a licensed Greek tour guide, an expert on Greek archeological sites as well as ancient Greek and Byzantine art and culture.
 Dr. Varela brings nearly three decades of tour leading experience to this course.
 She holds undergraduate degrees from the College of Tour Guides, Athens, Greece, and the University of Minnesota and graduate degrees from the University of Iowa and the University of Northern Iowa.
 Dr. Varela is a native speaker of Greek.

 Drs.
 Bruess and Varela have nearly 75 years of experience in Greece between them.
 They are extremely proud to have had the privilege to introduce more than 300 students to Greece and to share with them their love of its stunning natural beauty, history, culture, and society.
-Their program, celebrating its 20th anniversary in 2019, is the longest, continuously running study abroad program at UNI.
+Their program celebrated its 20th anniversary in 2019 and is the longest, continuously running study abroad program at UNI.

 The program has two components:

 CAP 3123 Greece: From the "Cradle of Democracy" to Today (3 credit hours) and HIST 3186 Study Abroad Greece: Greek Material Culture (2 credit hours)